Animal Husbandry Career Guide

 * * *

 Animals that are Domesticated can be Exported into your Inventory, and from there you have a variety of options that are not directly related to the Animal Husbandry villager.
 Your animal can be transferred, traded, stored and sold like any other item.
-Unique to Animals though is the ability to be your villager's companion and to be displayed in the Menagerie.
+Unique to Animals though is the ability to be donated to Warren, to be your villager's companion, and to be displayed in the Menagerie.

 The information box for the item in your Inventory allows you to give an animal to a villager that does not already have a pet.